Skip to main content

 • Certification in clinical specialties and chronic disease management is preferred.

-• Ability to promote and facilitate evidence-based practice within a community setting with demonstrated expertise and ability to apply, teach, coach, and mentor individuals and teams.
+• Ability to promote and facilitate evidence based practice within a community setting with a demonstrated expertise and ability to apply, teach, coach and mentor individuals and teams.

 • Superior communication skills and ability to communicate effectively to direct and motivate others while maintaining a persuasive and credible presentation style at all levels of the organization.